k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: a couple corrections to the last commit (horses and trumpets)
 - Autorecover crashed games
 - Fix: crash bug with 'attacking with a cursed weapon' commit
+- Fix: some racial monster armor rules
+- Fix: holdovers from ini_inv in ini_mon_inv
+- Fix: minor error in this changelog